sgoudelis/swirly/README.md

 # swirly

-Demostration for non-blocking and/or asynchronous high-speed web api
+## Demostration for non-blocking and/or asynchronous high-speed Web API.

+A collection of python scripts that make up high-speed non-blocking/async HTTP APIs.